-Eric Carroll became the Director of Human Resources at Harrison Steel Castings Company located in Attica, Indiana in 2018.
+Eric Carroll became the Director of Human Resources at Harrison Steel Castings Company in Attica, Indiana, in 2018.
 Carroll started at Harrison Steel, a global leader in the production of precision-engineered steel casting solutions, in 2010 as a Continuous Improvement Manager.
 He transitioned to HR in 2015 after completing several company-wide HR projects in his Continuous Improvement role.
 Bringing a lean and continuous improvement mindset, he has revamped company policies, processes, and the entire HR function to build an exceptional team throughout the organization.

 Managing Director, Dauch Center